mudit14224/marketing_multiagents/README.md

 ## Contact

-For any inquiries or feedback, please contact [muditjindal2025@u.northwestern.edu].
+For any inquiries or feedback, please contact [muditjindal2025@u.northwestern.edu] or [namangarg2025@u.northwestern.edu].

 ---